Introduction

 Generally, there are two approaches to pricing software development:

-- Agile.
-We will start developing your system right away, releasing new features every two weeks.
-With this approach, you get a basic version your product working sooner while other features are still in development.
-You won’t have a specific price determined upfront (though we can provide a ballpark range), but there will be more room for changes and adjustments to the development plan.
+- Agile: We will start developing your system right away, releasing new features every two weeks.
+With this approach, you get a basic version of your product working sooner while other features are still in development.
+You won't have a specific price determined upfront (though we can provide a ballpark range), but there will be more room for changes and adjustments to the development plan.

 If you do not necessarily know which approach to take, our engineers will recommend the most suitable option.
-For example, we recommended that Jane go with the Fixed Price approach, as she had a limited budget and a year before launch.
+For example, we recommended that Jane go with the fixed price approach, as she had a limited budget and a year before launch.

 What will the procurement process look like on your end?